noegroup/bgflow/README.md

 ```

 * Install all required [dependencies](#dependencies) <-- TODO requirements.txt
-* Validate your installation by running all tests
+* Validate your installation by running all tests in the repository

 ```
-pytest or python setup.py test <-- TODO
+pytest
 ```

 ***